 4. Recipients or categories of recipients of your data

-- to Jack Wolfskin store operators, in connection with your application for a customer account or a Jack Wolfskin loyalty programme as well as your purchase from a participating Jack Wolfskin Store or the official Jack Wolfskin Online Shop insofar as you have a customer account or are participating in a Jack Wolfskin loyalty programme;
+- where you have a customer account or take part in a Jack Wolfskin loyalty scheme, in conjunction with registering for your customer account or a Jack Wolfskin loyalty scheme as well as making a purchase in a participating Jack Wolfskin Store or from the official Jack Wolfskin Online Shop to the Jack Wolfskin Store operators;

-- for the purpose of fulfilling legal obligations where we are required to provide information, notify or pass on data, or where passing on data is in the public interest (see 2.4);
+- for the purpose of complying with legal requirements, according to which we are required to provide data or pass on data if deemed to be in the public interest (see 2.4 above);

-- where external service providers process data on our behalf as a commissioned processing company or a company that undertakes functions (e.g. exter-nal data processing centres, support/maintenance of EDP/IT applications, archiving, document pro-cessing, call centre services, compliance services, financial control, data screening for anti-money laundering purposes, checking data validation and plausibility, data destruction, purchas-ing/procurement, customer management, letter-shops, marketing, media engineering, research, risk control, billing, telephony, website management, auditing services, credit institutions, printers or companies for data disposal, courier services, logis-tics);
+- Where external service providers act as commissioned sources or take over tasks and process data on our behalf (e.g. external data centres, support/maintenance of computers/IT applications, providers of evaluation, chat and comment functions, archiving, document processing, call centre services, compliance services, controlling, data screening for anti-money laundering purposes, data validation or plausibility checks, data destruction, purchasing/procurement, customer administration, letter shops, marketing, media technology, research, risk controlling, billing, telephony, website management, auditing services, banks and credit institutes, printers or companies involved in data disposal, courier services, logistics);

-- if you have given us consent to pass onto third parties.
+- if you have consented to your data being passed on to third parties.

-We will not pass on your data to any third parties.
-Where we commission service providers as part of processing an order, your data is subject to the same security standards there as it is when stored with us.
-In all other cases, the recipients of data may only use this data for the purposes for which it has been transferred.
+With the exception of the above, your data will not be forwarded to third parties.
+Where we commission service providers as part of order processing, your data is subject to the same security standards there as with us.
+In other instances, recipients may only use the data for the purpose intended when the data is sent to them.

-We will process and store your data for the duration of our business.
-This also includes the initiation of a contract (pre-contractual legal relationship) and the execution of a contract.
+We process and store your data for the duration dictated by our business relationship.
+This also includes the time leading up to the contractual relationship (pre-contractual legal relationship) and performance of a contract.

-Furthermore, we are subject to various legal obligations in terms of retention and documenting, which stem from, e.g. the German Commercial Code (HGB) and the tax code (AO).
-The deadlines given in the respective tax code for storing and documenting data are up to ten years beyond the end of the business or legal relationship.
+Furthermore, we are subject to various legal retention and documentation requirements, including those subject to the German Commercial Code (HGB) and German Tax Code (AO).
+Periods for storage or documentation specified in the respective legal arrangement are up to ten years over and beyond the end of the business relationship or pre-contractual legal relationship.

-Further, special legal provisions require a longer retention term such as, e.g. retaining means of evidence as part of the legal provisions governing statute of limitations.
-In accordance with Sections 195 et seq. of the German Civil Code (BGB), the normal statute of limitations is three years; however, statutes of limitations of up to 30 years can also be applied.
+Further, special legal requirements may necessitate longer retention periods such as safeguarding evidence as part of the statutory statute of limitations.
+In accordance with Sections 195 et seq. of the German Civil Code (BGB), the regular statute of limitations period is three years; there are instances where the statute of limitations applies up to 30 years.

-6. Processing your data in a third country or through an international organisation
+6. Processing your data in a third country or by an international organisation

-Transferring data to sites in states outside of the European Union (EU) or the European Economic Area (EEA) (so-called third countries) occurs if it should become necessary in order to execute an order/contract from or with you, if it is legally prescribed (e.g. duty to report according to tax law), if there is a justified interest by ourselves or on the part of a third party, or if you have given your consent.
+Transmitting data to parties in states located outside the European Union (EU) or the European Economic Area (EEA) (so-called third countries) or to Switzerland will only take place if deemed necessary to perform an order/contract from or with yourself, where prescribed by law (e.g. tax reporting reasons), as part of a justified interest on our part or by a third party, or you have given us your consent to do so.

 7. Your data protection rights